 Many Americans live in communities governed by Homeowners’ Associations (HOAs).
 Most HOAs have guidelines that all residents of the community must follow pertaining to house paint colors, driveways, sidewalks, tree trimming, gardening, and property maintenance.
 For example, an HOA may require all residents to repave their driveways every few years.
 Some HOAs offer landscaping and… read more

-Water Activities That Lead to Maritime Accidents
+Water Activities in Texas That Lead to Maritime Accidents

 Brian White | April 24, 2018 | Personal Injury, safety